PradipKhandare/PradipKhandare/README.md

 ## About Me 👋

 - "🔭 I’m currently working on Flutter related projects 😉"
-- 🌱 Apart from that, I'm also exploring more over Angular and node/express js things
+- 🌱 Apart from that, I'm also exploring more over node/express js things
 - 📫 Find me here: [LinkedIn](https://www.linkedin.com/in/pradip-khandare-8b6289206)

 ## ⚡ Technologies